#503 Why was the FBI formed?

 One good example of this, and possibly a reason why the FBI came into being was Leon Czolgosz.
 Leon F. Czolgosz was born in Detroit, Michigan, and he would grow up to work in a mill, work on a farm, and assassinate President William McKinley, the 25th president of the United States and the second president to be assassinated in the United States.
 (Interestingly, four US presidents have been assassinated, which is 8.69% – a rather high figure for a developed country.)
 In 1901, Czolgosz used the extensive rail network to go to New York where he shot President McKinley.
 McKinley died about a week later from an infection.
 McKinley was replaced by Theodore Roosevelt, who was a whole different kind of politician.

 Roosevelt had been building his career on an anti-corruption base.
 He had been head of the New York Police Department, where he had organized the service more efficiently.
-Then he had been a Civil Service Commissioner and Washington and had fought against corruption there too.
+Then he had been a Civil Service Commissioner in Washington and had fought against corruption there too.
 When he became president, his goal was to root out corruption and cut crime.

 The formation of the FBI goes back to 1870 when the Department of Justice was formed.
 It was headed by the attorney general and was tasked with enforcing federal law and making judicial policy.
 It was a central base of criminal information, but it didn’t have any officers or agents of its own.
 Whenever something needed investigating, the Justice Department was forced to hire local private detectives or borrow agents from other agencies.
 Quiet often they would use agents from the Secret Service, which had been created by the Department of the Treasury in 1865.
 The Treasury was not very kind and charged a lot of money for the use of its agents.

 In 1906, President Roosevelt made Charles Bonaparte the attorney general.
 (Yes, he was related to Napoleon.)
-Bonaparte very quickly got fed up having to hire agents from the Secret Service, so he and Roosevelt gave congress an ultimatum.
-Congress responded by banning the Department of Justice from using Secret Service agents and Bonaparte and Roosevelt responded by stealing ten secret service agents and setting up his team of investigators.
+Bonaparte very quickly got fed up having to hire agents from the Secret Service, so he and Roosevelt gave Congress an ultimatum.
+Congress responded by banning the Department of Justice from using Secret Service agents and Bonaparte and Roosevelt responded by stealing ten Secret Service agents and setting up his team of investigators.
 This was July 26th, 1908, the birth of the FBI.
 Bonaparte’s successor, George W. Wickersham, gave them the name “Bureau of Investigation”.

 The Bureau expanded over the coming years, but it would be J. Edgar Hoover who became director in 1924 who put the bureau on the map and made it “Federal”.
 He was director, for good or for bad, until 1972 and because of that the law was changed so no one person could be director for more than ten years.